Digital Experience Platform Tech Trends To Look Out For In 2023

-AI has been successful in delivering customized content and product-based suggestions and it is phenomenal at directing users to digital experiences based on their actions.
+AI has been successful in delivering customized content and product-based suggestions and it is phenomenal at directing users to digital experiences and trends based on their actions.

-By the end of 2021, personalization would have become less taxing and more mainstream and widespread as online retail will be an obvious thing for customers.
-DXPs have already started benefiting from AI by giving personalized offers to customers such as ‘shop the look’ options based on user data collected from the platform.
+By the end of 2023, personalization would have become less taxing and more mainstream and widespread as online retail will be an obvious thing for customers.
+Digital experience platforms have already started benefiting from AI by giving personalized offers to customers such as ‘shop the look’ options based on user data collected from the platform.

 Companies Swear by Omnichannel Customer Experiences

 Omnichannel marketing has become the touchstone in digital world today.
 Marketers can now look deeper into their campaigns, check how campaigns are converted into sales, analyze which channels are productive and why.
-Currently, omnichannel-ready DXP comes with analytical tools that notifies about customer journeys across devices.
+Currently, omnichannel-ready Digital Experience Platform comes with analytical tools that notifies about customer journeys across devices.

 Multi-Cloud Environments Will be in Demand